 Old railway tunnel between Levanto and Bonasolla

-the old railway tunnel that lead to Bonassola.
+tunnel that lead to Bonassola.

 The next night we stayed in Monarolla and went from town to town inside Cinque Terre.
 We had all intentions of hiking the mountain trek trails but once we went to purchase our Cinque Terre pass we were informed they were closed for the season.
 This somewhat made out decisions easier as the weather for the day was supposed to be very rainy and we didn't have all that much time in the area.
 Instead we just train hopped between the villages and explored among them.
 We ended up missing out on Corniglia due to limited daylight.
 At this point it was getting dark around 5pm and we just didn't have the time.